-The panel will need to be mindful of the concerns of a staff member who is the subject of a complaint by parents.
-The teacher may be nervous or apprehensive, particularly if the original informal process has failed because of conflict between the parents and staff members.
+With regard to teaching and support staff, the panel will need to be mindful of the concerns of a staff member who is the subject of a complaint by parents.
+The teacher or support staff may be nervous or apprehensive, particularly if the original informal process has failed because of conflict between the parents and staff members.
 The panel will need to consider how a reconciliation between the parents and the staff member can be achieved, as they will both continue to be part of the school community at the end of the complaints process.

-At the meeting, each individual will have the opportunity to give statements and present their evidence, and witnesses will be called, as appropriate, to present their evidence.
+In these circumstances, each teacher or support staff member will have the opportunity to give statements and present their evidence, and witnesses will be called, as appropriate, to present their evidence.
 The Panel will meet complainants and witnesses in turn.
 Therefore, a complainant will not question staff or witnesses, or be present when staff and witnesses are heard by the panel.